-The cities of Omaha and Lincoln were subject to the Municipal Separate Storm Sewer System (also known as the MS4) Program with the implementation of Phase I. Lincoln was issued an MS4 Permit on September 1, 2002.
-This permit was reissued on July 1, 2008 and January 1, 2013.
-The Omaha MS4 Permit was issued on October 1, 2003 and was reissued in October 1, 2008.
-This permit is currently under review for renewal.
+The cities of Omaha and Lincoln were subject to the Municipal Separate Storm Sewer System (also known as the MS4) Program with the implementation of Phase I. Lincoln was initially issued an MS4 Permit on September 1, 2002.
+This permit will be reissued November 2018.
+The Omaha MS4 Permit was initially issued on October 1, 2003 and was reissued in March 2018.
 Phase II has expanded the areas requiring coverage under an NPDES MS4 Permit to include the urbanized areas in Douglas, Sarpy, Lancaster, Washington and Dakota Counties.
-An NPDES permit for Douglas, Sarpy and Washington Counties was issued effective August 1, 2004 and reissued October 1, 2009.
-The Dakota County MS4 permit was issued effective December 1, 2004.
+An NPDES permit for Douglas, Sarpy and Washington Counties was initially issued August 2004.
+The Dakota County MS4 permit was initially issued effective December 2004.

 In 2002, NDEQ initially determined the communities of Beatrice, Columbus, Fremont, Grand Island, Hastings, Kearney, Lexington, Norfolk, North Platte and Scottsbluff were exempt.
 However, newly approved Total Maximum Daily Loads and a review of the criteria for each municipality, included these communities under Phase II regulations for MS4 permits.
-A statewide general permit was issued January 1, 2006.
+A statewide general permit was initially issued January 2006.
 The Storm Water Management Plans (SWMPs) for these cities were received, public noticed and each of these communities was authorized under this general permit.
 These permittees have entered into a cooperative agreement to form the Phase II Storm Water Cooperative.
 Their Storm Water Management Plans are coordinated so that development work and implementation plans can be shared between them.
 The NDEQ works closely with this group.

-The re-issuance of the statewide general and Douglas, Sarpy permits for small MS4s were public noticed in Fiscal Year 2017 and issued July 1, 2017.
-These permits also provide coverage to the non-traditional MS4s operated by UNL and Offutt Air Force Base.
+The re-issuance of the statewide general and Douglas, Sarpy County permits for small MS4s were issued July 2017.
+These permits also provide coverage to Gretna and the non-traditional MS4s operated by UNL, UNO, and Offutt Air Force Base.
 Dakota County, South Sioux City, and Dakota City are now covered under the state-wide permit.
 NDEQ reviewed the status of Washington County determining the criteria requiring coverage was no longer met.

 Two general permits have been issued to provide coverage for industrial facilities and construction sites.
 Both of these general permits require the permittee to develop Storm Water Pollution Prevention Plans to control and reduce the discharge of pollutants.
-The NPDES General Permit for Storm Water Discharges from Construction Sites, NER160000 was effective November 1, 2016.
-The NPDES General Permit for Storm Water Discharges from Industrial Activity, NER910000, was issued July 18, 2016.
+The NPDES General Permit for Storm Water Discharges from Construction Sites, NER160000 was issued November 2016.
+The NPDES General Permit for Storm Water Discharges from Industrial Activity, NER910000, was issued July 2016.
 The new permit continues benchmark monitoring for certain industrial activities.